morgana-x/danganronpa-RoomObjectsToJson/README.md

 # danganronpa-RoomObjectsToJson
-https://wiki.spiralframework.info/view/RoomObject
+A utility to edit objects in rooms etc https://wiki.spiralframework.info/view/RoomObject

 Run the program and drag and drop the file you want to extract, or the json you want to repack